Meal Prep Thoughts & Learning

 The reason we recommend the minimum is we believe that people should slowly accumulate things as their skills improve.
 Much like the weekend hobby mechanic doesn’t go stock his garage with thousands of dollars-worth of tools in one weekend.
 Instead, as projects come up, he learns and purchases more and slowly picks up more tools.

 We recommend our clients and athletes do the same thing.
 While a KitchenAid mixer with 10 attachments has made MY family’s food prep way better, it definitely would NOT have helped college football player or single graduate student Matt’s food prep at all.
-That guy only needed a skillet, oven, microwave and fridge.
+That guy only needed a slow cooker, skillet, oven, microwave and fridge.

 Know your strengths, and enhance them!
 Know your weaknesses and find ways to improve or mitigate them!
 Are you great at planning?
 Then let’s use large scale meal planning and prepping each week.